Changed in Perspective and Mind

 To be fair, I did my fair share of traveling and occasionally skipped one or two lectures to go abroad.
-I have been to typical tourist destinations such as London, Paris, and Dublin, but I have also been to the outskirts of Bristol (e.g. Portishead and Weston-Super Mare) and the occasional Cardiff and Bath.
-Cycling around Bristol is one of my favorite past times too, and I never got tired of seeing the natural scenery Bristol has to offer.
+I have been to typical tourist destinations (such as London, Paris and Dublin), but I have also been to the outskirts of Bristol (e.g. Portishead and Weston-Super-Mare) and occasionally Cardiff and Bath.
+Cycling around Bristol is one of my favorite pastimes too.
+I never got tired of seeing the natural scenery Bristol has to offer.
 However, as time passed, and I got more and more involved with my studies, I found myself drawn to the unique teaching and learning methods that I might never have the chance to experience again.
 Hard work and perseverance is needed to get good grades, and extensive reading and researching is vital to writing good essays.
 My work was carefully marked with progressive criticism and advice to improve.
 As I settled down into the life of a normal student rather than a study abroad student, my perspective changed.

 From visiting numerous places and just traveling, learning took center place.
-Realizing that this is the one opportunity to improve and broaden up my mind took me a few months to see that, but once I readjust my priorities, things became easier to manage.
-Rather than spending time every week checking up SkyScanner for cheap flights and planning the next journey, I began to get more involved in my studies and spend more time in the library and classmates discussing projects.
+Realizing that this is the one opportunity to improve and broaden my mind took me a few months, but once I readjusted my priorities, things became easier to manage.
+Rather than spending time every week checking SkyScanner for cheap flights and planning the next journey, I began to get more involved in my studies and spend more time in the library with classmates discussing projects.
 The projects we had to do were fascinating and illuminating.
-For example, I took Revenge Tragedy as a special unit in English Literature, and we had to design a play or story that includes elements of revenge tragedies and can be made into a movie or brought on stage.
-Incorporating things learned in class and plays seen in theatres and then designing a new story on our own was not easy, but everyone eventually pulled through, and I am proud to say my story was chosen as the most likely one to be turned into a movie.
+For example, I took Revenge Tragedy as a special unit in English Literature, and we had to design a play or story that includes elements of revenge tragedies which could be made into a movie or brought on stage.
+Incorporating things learned in class and plays seen in theaters and then designing a new story on our own was not easy, but everyone eventually pulled through and I am proud to say my story was chosen as the one most likely to be turned into a movie.
 It was an encouraging moment for me after many attempts to improve my essays.

-Of course, studying abroad would not be studying abroad without a bit of traveling thrown in, and when the whole of Europe is just a few hours away either by bus, train, or airplane, a student would have to be an ol’-stick-in-the-mud to come all the way here for a year and just live in one city.
+Of course, studying abroad would not be studying abroad without a bit of traveling thrown in, and when the whole of Europe is just a few hours away either by bus, train, or airplane, a student would have to be an ole stick-in-the-mud to come all the way here for a year and just live in one city.
 Through planning travels either with friends or alone, the experience made me more confident and sure of myself.
 Time management became important because missing the scheduled ride means spending extra money on unnecessary tickets.
-Being well informed on destinations such as opening/closing times, things-to-do there, nearby sights, and traveling times means saving money and being assured of directions.
-Although getting lost might be fun in a strange city, getting lost without a backup plan can end with frightening results, and I am sure no one would like their vacations stained with memories of ending up in the police station asking for help in a foreign language.
+Being well informed on destinations such as opening/closing times, things to do, nearby sights and traveling times means saving money and being assured of directions.
+Although getting lost might be fun in a strange city, getting lost without a backup plan can end with frightening results.
+I am sure no one would like their vacations stained with memories of ending up in the police station asking for help in a foreign language.